 It was later used as the colour plate with part 21 called “Stormy Seas of the Atlantic Ocean”.
 The Bremen also features on the covers of part 11, part 20 and part 23.

 The Antarctic Expedition of 1911 stirred the imagination of people throughout the world and gained for captain Scott and his heroic companions a place among the immortals.
-The article was written by Lieut.-Com.
-R. Gould and contains some special photographs taken by the late H. G. Ponting, FRGS, official photographer of the 1911 expedition.
-This is the second in the series on Epics of Exploration.
+The article contains some special photographs taken by the late H. G. Ponting, FRGS, official photographer of the 1911 expedition.

 A weapon of offence and defence, the submarine is one of the most interesting arms of a modern navy.
-Hector Bywater describes submarines and how they are operated - a subject of extraordinary interest, no matter what opinion you may hold about the desirability of these craft.
-This is the third article in the series The Navy Goes to Work.
+This chapter describes submarines and how they are operated - a subject of extraordinary interest, no matter what opinion you may hold about the desirability of these craft.

-Frank Bowen describes one of the finest ships of her type.
+This chapter describes one of the finest ships of her type.
 The clipper Ariel is still remembered for her achievement in the exciting and historic race from China to London in 1866.
 A colour plate of the Ariel appeared in part 1.
-This is the second article in the series Speed Under Sail.

 When the steamship Trevessa sank in the Indian Ocean, her officers and crew sailed over 1,500 miles in open boats, displaying endurance and seamanship that maintained the high traditions of the sea.
 This chapter describes a great voyage which was undertaken in emergency.
 The question of disaster at sea is an important one.
 We know that to-day sea travel may claim a high margin of safety; yet, at the same time, when disaster threatens or becomes a fact it produces a quality in the right type of man that is invariably produced by any other serious crisis.
 Those of us who know the sea know that much.
 The article is concluded in part 7.